syrilster/DesignPatterns/DesignConcepts/SQLvsNoSQL/README.md

 **Graph Databases:** These databases are used to store data whose relations are best represented in a graph.
 Data is saved in graph structures with nodes (entities), properties (information about the entities) and lines (connections between the entities).
 Examples of graph database include Neo4J and InfiniteGraph.

 ## High level differences between SQL and NoSQL

+**Storage:** SQL stores data in tables, where each row represents an entity, and each column represents a data point about that entity; for example, if we are storing a car entity in a table, different columns could be ‘Color’, ‘Make’, ‘Model’, and so on.

+NoSQL databases have different data storage models.
+The main ones are key-value, document, graph and columnar.

+**Schema:** In SQL, each record conforms to a fixed schema, meaning the columns must be decided and chosen before data entry and each row must have data for each column.
+The schema can be altered later, but it involves modifying the whole database and going offline.

+Whereas in NoSQL, schemas are dynamic.
+Columns can be added on the fly, and each ‘row’ (or equivalent) doesn’t have to contain data for each ‘column.’

+**Querying:** SQL databases uses SQL (structured query language) for defining and manipulating the data, which is very powerful.
+In NoSQL database, queries are focused on a collection of documents.
+Sometimes it is also called UnQL (Unstructured Query Language).
+Different databases have different syntax for using UnQL.

+**Scalability:** In most common situations, SQL databases are vertically scalable, i.e., by increasing the horsepower (higher Memory, CPU, etc.) of the hardware, which can get very expensive.
+It is possible to scale a relational database across multiple servers, but this is a challenging and time-consuming process.

+On the other hand, NoSQL databases are horizontally scalable, meaning we can add more servers easily in our NoSQL database infrastructure to handle large traffic.
+Any cheap commodity hardware or cloud instances can host NoSQL databases, thus making it a lot more cost-effective than vertical scaling.
+A lot of NoSQL technologies also distribute data across servers automatically.

+**Reliability or ACID Compliancy (Atomicity, Consistency, Isolation, Durability):** The vast majority of relational databases are ACID compliant.
+So, when it comes to data reliability and safe guarantee of performing transactions, SQL databases are still the better bet.

+Most of the NoSQL solutions sacrifice ACID compliance for performance and scalability.